-P5.3 The hosting facilities for our websites and services are situated in the UK however due to the interconnected nature of the internet it is not possible to guarantee that data in transit through communication bearers does not utilise communications systems outside the UK or the European Economic Area (EEA).
+P5.3 The core hosting facilities for our websites and services are situated in the UK however due to the interconnected nature of the internet it is not possible to guarantee that data in transit through communication bearers does not utilise communications systems outside the UK or the EEA.

 P6.
 RETAINING AND DELETING PERSONAL DATA

 P6.1 This Section P6 sets out our data retention policies and procedures, which are designed to help ensure that we comply with our legal obligations in relation to the retention and deletion of personal data.

 P6.2 Personal data that we process for any purpose or purposes shall not be kept for longer than is necessary for that purpose or those purposes.

 P6.3 We will retain your personal data during the performance of a contract between you and us and as long as we need to fulfil the relevant purpose(s) it was collected for and as above in P2.